jamievlin/language-asymptote/README.md

 As of right now, only me (Supakorn Rassameemasmuang) is contribuiting to this project.

+## Special Thanks

+Dr. John Bowman, Dr. Andy Hammerlindl and Dr. Tom Prince, and other students for development of the original Asymptote language.
+The full credits can be seen at http://asymptote.sourceforge.net/.

 ## License

 Copyright (c) 2017 Supakorn Rassameemasmuang